|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cheese fondue might be known as a Swiss creation—after all, it is the country's national dish—but Fondue Savoyarde hails from the French Alps region of Savoie.
-In its traditional sense, "fondue" refers specifically to dipping food into melted cheese, though it's come to be colloquialized as any dish in which a food is dipped into a pot of hot liquid.
+Cheese fondue might be known as a Swiss creation—after all, it is the country's national dish—but fondue savoyarde hails from the French Alps region of Savoie.
+In its traditional sense, "fondue" refers specifically to dipping food into melted cheese, though it's come to be colloquialized as any dish in which food is dipped into a pot of hot liquid.

 The secret to the perfect fondue is to use high-quality grated cheese for melting.
 For the bread, choose artisan bread, such as a good-quality sourdough.
 The chewier the bread, the better it will hold the melted cheese more successfully than a cheaper baguette.

 - 2 1/2 cups dry white wine

 - 1 tablespoon cornstarch